WEDDINGS AND EVENTS

-Live Oak Plantation is operating the the State of Florida as a model for the Florida Agritourism Program to help keep farms and farm history alive.
+Live Oak Plantation operates in the State of Florida as a model for the Florida Agritourism Program to help keep farms and farm history alive.
 Each Spring, Live Oak Plantation plants a vegetable garden in conjunction with the Waterfront Rescue Mission to help provide their patrons with fresh vegetables harvested throughout the summer.
 At harvest time, the general public may schdule tours for educational, demonstration, cultural, ceremonial, exhibition, and historically educational purposes.